Methodology

 5.1 Briefings

-A new module was introduced for 2022, which highlighted the main changes made to the survey compared to 2021.
-This emphasised face to face interviewing as the preferred mode of data collection and drew attention to the change in the age range of children sampled for the FRS addresses[7] (opens in a new tab) as well as new questions that had been included in the questionnaire for this wave of the survey.
+• the main changes made to the survey compared to the previous wave (including the increase to the age range of children sampled for the FRS addresses[21] as well as new questions that had been added for this wave of the survey).

 5.2 Contact procedures